Luni, Italy: Middle Ages

 It was repeatedly sacked by sea pirates, Saracens in 849, and Vikings who settled there in 860.
-Luna is supposed to have been mistakenly sacked by the Viking leader Björn Järnsida, who thought it was Rome.
-He tricked his way in by pretending to be a dying Christian convert.
+Luna is supposed to have been mistakenly sacked by the Viking leaders Björn Järnsida and Hastein, who thought it was Rome.
+Hastein tricked his way in by pretending to be a dying Christian convert.
 The 9th century Bishop Saint Ceccardo, believed to have been martyred by the Vikings, is celebrated on 16 June.

 In the mid-10th century it experienced the last period of splendour under count Oberto I, who was lord of the whole Ligurian Mark, and momentarily repulsed the pirate threat.
 However, in the 990s the situation worsened again, and the episcopal see was moved, first to Carrara then, definitively, to Sarzana in 1207 (or 1204).
 In 1015 Luna was conquered by the Andalusian emir of Denia, Mujāhid, with his Sardinian ships: When Pisa and Genoa beat back his forces, Luni was left destroyed.
 The spreading of malaria in the area and the silting up of the port contributed to the steep decline of Luni.
 In 1058 the whole population moved to Sarzana, while other refugees founded Ortonovo and Nicola.
 The title of bishop and count of Luni remained in use for various centuries, but Petrarch noted Luni as "once famous and powerful, and now only a naked and useless name".

 It was only in 1442 that the highly visible remains were identified with Luni and the Gulf of La Spezia recognized as its harbour.
 The depredation of the Roman ruins of Luni aroused the concern of the local Cardinal Filippo Calandrini, who urged the Humanist pope Pius II to issue a brief (7 April 1461) forbidding any further dilapidations.
 It was of little practical use: When the Palazzo del Commune of Sarzana was constructed in 1471 dressed stone from Luni supplied a considerable part of the building material.
 In 1510 the city council of Sarzana made a gift to the French governor at Genoa of a marble triton found at Luni.